kuchuk-borom-debbarma/GitGrove/docs/architecture.md

 #### `PrepareCommitMsg`
 - **Trigger**: `git commit` (before message editing)
 - **Logic**:
-  1. If `AtomicCommit` is enabled in config:
+  1. If `RepoAwareContextMessage` is enabled in config:
   2. Checks staged files.
   3. If all files belong to a single registered repo (e.g., `serviceA`), prepends `[serviceA]` to the commit message.